isomerpages/moe-orchidparksec/_links/Prospective Students (DSA)/Physical Sports & Games.md

 </li><li>Show tactical awareness in the applied Sports and Games</li></ul>
 </li><li>Others:
 	<ul><li>Conduct grade of at least ‘Very Good’ in his/her Primary 5 and Primary 6 school report</li></ul></li></ol>
+<p><strong>Additional information:</strong></p>

-<p><strong>*Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
-The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.
+<p><strong>Applicants who do not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</strong></p>

+<p><strong>**Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
 Due to different profiles of applicants, selection/shortlisting trends may differ year on year.
-Shortlisted applicants will be required to undergo performance tasks and interviews.</strong></p>
+Shortlisted applicants will receive notification from the school and will be required to undergo performance tasks and interviews.</strong></p>

 <h4>Contact person</h4>
 <p>Mr Tan Paul Loong <br>HOD - PE / CCA<br>Email: <a href="mailto:tan_paul_loong@schools.gov.sg">tan_paul_loong@schools.gov.sg</a></p>